Day in the Life of a Women’s Health Nurse Practitioner (NP)

 To learn more about the work and advocacy of WHNPs and to connect with those working in this specialty area, check out some of the resources below.

-• American Journal of Obstetrics & Gynecology (AJOB): Also known as “The Gray Journal,” AJOB covers the full spectrum of obstetrics and gynecology, publishing research, reviews, opinions, and interviews that have an impact on the understanding of health and disease and that has the potential to change the practice of women’s health care.
+• American Journal of Obstetrics & Gynecology (AJOB): Also known as “The Gray Journal,” AJOB covers the full spectrum of obstetrics and gynecology, publishing research, reviews, opinions, and interviews that have an impact on the understanding of health and disease and that has the potential to change the practice of women’s healthcare.

-• North American Menopause Society (NAMS): Dedicated to promoting the health and quality of life for all women during midlife and beyond through an understanding of menopause and healthy aging, NAMS has a multidisciplinary membership of over 2,000 experts in the field.
+• North American Menopause Society (NAMS): Dedicated to promoting the health and quality of life for all women during midlife and beyond through an understanding of menopause and healthy aging, NAMS has a multidisciplinary membership of over 2,900 experts in the field.

 • Nurse Practitioners in Women’s Health (NPWH): Formed in 1980 by 20 NPs from Planned Parenthood, NPWH has grown into a large professional community for women’s health nurse practitioners and other advanced practice registered nurses who provide women’s and gender-related healthcare.